mayaanne/foundations/sprint-4/js-katas.md

 For this challenge you will be completing a number of different kata exercises on [repl.it](js-repl-intro.md) to practice your javascript.

+Each of these kata will involve you completing some code to pass tests that have already been written for you.
+These will all be presented slightly differently and focus on different parts of javascript, so make sure you take your time to read the accompanying file and get yourself familiar with the kata before starting.

 ## Timebox

 Activity | Time|